Baudin999/swarm/content/Essent/carlos-kelkboom/big-bad-wolf/index.md

 ---
 title: Who's afraid of the big bad wolf
 author: Carlos Kelkboom
-Description: The lif of the big bad wolf
+description: The life of the big bad wolf
-Date: 27-03-2022
+date: 27-03-2022
 ---

 # Who's afraid of the big bad wolf!